 If you suspect that the business is heading into insolvency, the best advice is to seek advice quickly before any personal guarantees are called upon.
 A licensed Insolvency Practitioner will be able to work with you to assess the state of your business and your personal liabilities to find the best way forward for you and the business.

 If your company is able to repay the money it owes in full, this is the ideal time to try and remove or terminate a personal guarantee.
 This must be done in writing.

 If you are leaving the company, it may be possible to replace yourself on the personal guarantee with an incoming director, or depending on the debt and the company’s financial position, to remove yourself from the guarantee altogether.
 This is something that you need to discuss and arrange directly with the lender, and make sure that it is confirmed in writing.

 If you search the internet, there are quite a lot of websites suggesting that PGs may be unenforceable if their validity is questionable.
 You will come across businesses offering to ‘write-off’ your PGs.

 To save you time and hopefully avoid accelerating any formal enforcement processes, in our experience the vast majority of bank, finance lease, or hire purchase PGs will be valid.
 It is always wise to have a solicitor look over a PG to confirm, but in our experience, looking to challenge or question a PG on such grounds is likely to be a significant waste of time (and potentially money) at a point when both are most critical.

 There are reputable firms whose specialism is negotiating with creditors for clients who have one or more personal guarantees.

 Have a look at other pages:

-Alternatively, if you would prefer to talk this through with one of our business rescue experts, don’t hesitate to get in touch.
+Alternatively, if you would prefer to talk this through with one of our expert advisors, don’t hesitate to get in touch.